swethagumpena/Graphs_MitM_Attack/README.md

   - If the node is decided to be attacked: if the original node a removed node or the original node is an unchanged node, then it is a "Successful Attack"
 - _**Successful Attack**_ - If the original node is valuable and the attacker finds the closest match to this node that is removed or unchanged, s/he successfully found a valuable node, attacks it and draws valuable information
 - _**Failed Attack**_ - If the original node is valuable and finds the closest match to a node that is added or modified, s/he encountered a honeypot that was purposely placed which very much resembles an actual node but was used to deceive attackers.
 This results in a failed attack and the attacker is busted
+- Random walks are generated until the coverage is met.
+Here, coverage means the percentage of nodes we want to traverse.
+For instance, I've set my coverage to be 0.9.
+This means I would terminate by program after visiting 90% of the nodes.
+This is done to ensure that all nodes are not visited which could lead to a higher probability of the attacker being caught
 - Different metrics are computed and finally written to a results file.
 The metrics computed are:
   - Number of successful and failed attacks for a given number of iterations
   - Minimum number of nodes in a random walk